© 2020 All rights reserved The Holler, LLC

 This format is compatible with most businesses and is more of a visual ad style in that it contains texts, videos, or images.
 Despite being one of the most common, it does play a huge role in reinforcing a brand’s messaging and story.
 Stats show that 70% of the time, site visitors targeted via display ads convert to the website advertised.
 Marketers pair up display ads with video ads to further increase brand awareness.

 Consumers have been bombarded with too many ads that it has become their second nature to block ads.
 Nature advertising is a rising format as it prevents ad fatigue.
-Even when the consumers know it’s an ad, they are still likely going to click it because it’s relevant to them.
+Even when the consumers know it’s an ad, they are still likely to click it because it’s relevant to them.

 Social Media Ads

-The Digital 2020 July Global Snapshot reports that 4.57 billion people use the internet and about 3.96 billion of them are active in various social media platforms.
-Social media is embedded in society, in every industry, and it is the home of most digital advertising formats.
+The Digital 2020 July Global Snapshot reports that 4.57 billion people use the internet, and about 3.96 billion of them are active in various social media platforms.
+Social media is embedded in society, in every industry, and is the home of most digital advertising formats.
 It is the most effective way to reach the audience far and wide and engage prospects and consumers regardless of the social circle.
 Some of the most popular platforms are Facebook, Instagram, Twitter, YouTube, Snapchat, TikTok, and others.